kmega/Memory-Game/MemoryGameProject/README.md

 Internet connection is needed for:

 Dependency name:        Responsible for:

-- Font Awesome 4.6.1	• Proper display of all signs.
+- Font Awesome 4.6.1	  â€¢ Proper display of all signs.
-- jQuery 3.3.1		• User Interaction.
+- jQuery 3.3.1          â€¢ User Interaction.